vishalv22/Python/Chapter 5/readme.md

 ## 5.1 List 📋
 - A list is a collection of items stored in a single variable.
 - It can hold different data types (integers, strings, float, etc.).
-- Lists are ordered, changable (mutable), and allow duplicate values.
+- Lists are ordered, changeable (mutable), and allow duplicate values.
 - It is written inside square brackets ```[]```.

 Example: